Managing a loved one’s finances: What you need to know.

 “We call these the wild card years,” Hockerman says.
 “You may not need anything, or you could need a lot, due to a medical condition, private-pay home healthcare, or even costs for a nursing facility.”

 Luckily, planning for this unknown period can be eased by ensuring an extra financial cushion.
-Consider a long-term care policy to safeguard assets and provide an element of predictability.
+Consider a long-term care policy link opens in a new window to safeguard assets and provide an element of predictability.

 You don't want to become overly dependent on the market.
 If you haven't planned ahead of time, sometimes situations arise and the only option you may be left with is to expand your assets.
 The earlier you can get in front of that, the better."